 Commercial motor vehicle carriers and drivers obligated to maintain Records of Duty Status (RODS) are mandated to use certified ELDs to comply with federal regulations.
 This requirement also applies to various commercial vehicles, including trucks and buses involved in interstate commerce.

-• Drivers operating commercial motor vehicles (CMVs) fall under the mandate’s scope, if they are required to maintain Records of Duty Status (RODS).
+- Drivers operating commercial motor vehicles (CMVs) only fall under the undermandate’s scope if required to maintain RODS.

-• Drivers involved in interstate commerce, transporting goods or passengers across state lines, are mandated to use ELDs to track their driving hours and comply with federal regulations.
+- Drivers involved in interstate commerce, transporting goods or passengers across state lines, must use ELDs to track their driving hours and comply with federal regulations.

-• Those drivers who exceed the prescribed Hours of Service (HOS) thresholds and are obligated to maintain RODS are required to utilize certified ELDs.
+- Drivers who exceed the prescribed Hours of Service (HOS) thresholds and are obligated to maintain RODS must utilize certified ELDs.

-• Those falling within the regulatory framework of the Federal Motor Carrier Safety Administration (FMCSA) guidelines and rules regarding ELD usage must adhere to these guidelines for compliance.
+- Those falling within the regulatory framework of the FMCSA guidelines regarding ELD usage must adhere to it for compliance.

 There are also some specific exceptions and exemptions to the ELD mandate.
 For instance, drivers operating vehicles manufactured before the year 2000 or conducting short-haul operations might not be mandated to use ELDs.
 However, these exemptions often have specific criteria outlined by regulatory authorities that one must consider.